-Brian Outram (Inside Golf)
+Bryan Outram (Inside Golf)

 Since its rebirth in August of 1994, Meadow Gardens Golf Course in Pitt Meadows, B.C. can easily lay claim to successfully making that transformation.

-The drive into the property is nothing short of inspiring and not unlike you might expect to encounter as you arrived at world class golf resort located in Florida, Palm Springs or either of the Carolinas.
+The drive into the property is nothing short of inspiring and not unlike you might expect to encounter as you arrived at a world class golf resort located in Florida, Palm Springs or either of the Carolinas.

-Renowned golf course architect Les Furber did an amazing job of utilizing the natural surroundings to create a very walkable and challenging but immently playable layout with four sets of tees ranging from 5,519 yards to over 7,000 yards from the back blocks.
+Renowned golf course architect Les Furber did an amazing job of utilizing the natural surroundings to create a very walkable and challenging but imminently playable layout with four sets of tees ranging from 5,519 yards to over 7,000 yards from the back blocks.

-General Manager Frank Asin and his team have developed a facility that truly offers a full pull experience for the golfer or even casual visitor dropping in for a great meal and spectacular view to accompany the outing.
+General Manager Frank Asin and his team have developed a facility that truly offers a full-pull experience for the golfer or even casual visitor dropping in for a great meal and spectacular view to accompany the outing.

 As Asin outlines, "Some of the things that we offer are location, the facilities, the amenities, the condition of the golf course.
-We've spent a lot on the facilities in the last few years, such as the Loft lounge and restaurant upstairs.
+We've spent a lot on the facilities over the years, such as the Loft lounge and restaurant upstairs.
 It's a great place to come and just hang out, without having to drive to downtown Vancouver.
 The service is great, the food is great and the view is fantastic during the day as well as in the evening."